redhat-developer/rhdh-dynamic-plugin-factory/README.md

 #### 3. `config/plugins-list.yaml` (Required)

-Lists plugins to build with optional build arguments:
+A list of plugin paths (with respect to root of workspace) to plugins to build along with optional build arguments:

 ```yaml
 # Simple plugins (no additional arguments)